Scaramovistk/19/README.md

 _Architecture : recupere informations OS

-_CPU physical : recupere lscpu
+_CPU physical: get lscpu

-_vCPU : recupere cpuinfo
+_vCPU: get cpuinfo

-_echo $MEMUSED $ MEMTOTAL … : recupere les valeurs de mémoire, les convertit en MB
+_echo $MEMUSED $MEMTOTAL …: retrieve memory values, convert them to MB

-_df …. : affiche la mémoire utilisée et le pourcentage de memoire
+_df …. : displays the memory used and the percentage of memory

-_awk… : recupere l’utilisation CPU
+_awk…: get CPU usage

 _Last boot

 _LVM use

-_awk.. : nombre de connections TCP
+_awk..: number of TCP connections

-_user log
+_userlog

-_ip -br : adresse ipV4
+_ip -br: ipV4 address

-_nombre de commandes effectuées par sudo
+_number of commands performed by sudo

 sudo bash monitoring.sh

-Cron : Programm that allows users to execute scripts, commands or programs at a date/hour specified in advance or according to a specific cycle.
+Cron: Programm that allows users to execute scripts, commands or programs at a date/hour specified in advance or according to a specific cycle.

 Ensure script runs every 1min / every 10 minutes.
 Make the script stop running when the server starts up.